CherylFrankenfield/beepboop/README.md

 ## Description

 _With this project, I created a machine that will speak to you in robot speak.
-It is an overview of Javascript, jQuery, looping and branching._
+It is an overview of Javascript, jQuery, looping and branching.
+The program takes input from 0 up to a user's selected inputted number and returns all digits in between, replacing a few numbers with text.
+For example, 7 input turns into [Beep, Boop, 2, "I'm sorry, Dave.
+I'm afraid I can't do that", 4, 5, "I'm sorry, Dave.
+I'm afraid I can't do that", 7]._

 ## Setup/Installation Requirements